 There are no major pending proposals for dispute resolution reform in Jersey.
 The RCR are regularly reviewed by a committee.

-In August 2020, the Privileges and Procedures Committee invited comments on draft legislation designed to enable all legislation displayed on the Jersey Law website as being currently in force, to be the official version of the legislation for citing in court.
-The consultation period ended in October 2020 but there are no further developments at the time of writing.
+In September 2021, legislation came into force to enable all legislation displayed on the Jersey Law website as being currently in force, to be the official version of the legislation for citing in court.